ton-community/.github/profile/draft.md

 ## What we do

-Our solution is focused to make a life of every TON Developer easier.
-We build a TON Infrastructure layer.
-We are building a community-driven resource center for the TON blockchain.
-Documentation, tools, and more.
+Our solution is focused to make life of TON Developer easier.
+We are building a community-driven center for the TON blockchain.
+SDK, tools, documentation and more.

 Some examples:
 — TON Documentation, which is available at [ton.org/docs](https://ton.org/docs)